Web experimentation installation guide

 - Offer consistent personalization and experiment experiences across properties.

-We recommend enabling cross-domain tracking if you plan to unify session data across multiple domains.
+You should enable cross-domain tracking if you plan to unify session data across multiple domains.

 Authorizations